Posture

 Lumbar Disc Injuries

-Slipped disc Let’s take a look at lumbar disc injury; also falsely known as “slipped disc” – please note, the disc does not slip, this is a horrible term that deserves to be consigned to the dustbin of the English language!
+Let’s take a look at lumbar disc injury; also falsely known as “slipped disc” – please note, the disc does not slip, this is a horrible term that deserves to be consigned to the dustbin of the English language!
 Lumbar disc injuries are most common in people aged between 30 and 50.
-They affect … Continue reading Lumbar Disc Injuries
+They affect twice as … Continue reading Lumbar Disc Injuries

 Facet Syndrome